Published on: December 12, 2024

 Child custody will be a key part of the divorce proceedings if you have children with your spouse.
 It is important that your divorce lawyer knows the number of children you have, their names and ages, as well as your relationship with each of them.
 Your attorney should know details such as who is responsible for the day-to-day care of your children, how you participate in their daily lives, and the nature of your engagement.

-Your divorce case may be affected by certain criminal convictions or citations.
+Your divorce case may be affected by issues such as certain criminal convictions or citations.
 If you are accused of domestic violence or a drug crime, it could severely impact any discussions regarding child custody and visitation.
-By letting your lawyer know about these legal issues, you can be more prepared for handling these kinds of questions when they come up.
+By letting your lawyer know about these legal issues, you can be more prepared to handle these kinds of questions when they come up.

 Your lawyer will need to know what compromises you are and are not prepared to make in the dissolution of your marriage.
 Your attorney should know which issues are most important to you such as child custody and property division, and what issues are of less importance.